-If your accommodation provider has cancelled your booking in line with their T&Cs, you will generally be entitled to:
+If your accommodation provider has cancelled your booking in line with their T&Cs, you will often be entitled to:

-It will be up to you to decide which of the options you wish to accept.
+It will be up to you to decide which of the available options you wish to accept.

 If the T&Cs don’t allow cancellations